labs14-build-my-app/UX-UI/ReadMe.md

 Development Link: https://xd.adobe.com/spec/fb8264b2-22e9-464c-4410-538832953b39-8db3/

-**_Note: The Review  & Development link might not work in future iterations as adobe xd only allows free accounts to have 1 project at a time with links to review & development_** with that being said there is a local copy of the entire project in the Sketched & Mockups folder.
+**_Note: The Review  & Development link might not work in future iterations as adobe xd only allows free accounts to have 1 project at a time with links to review & development_**

+There is a local copy of the entire project in the Sketched & Mockups folder.

 The live production version of this project is avaliable here -> https://devfindr.com